Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/01-resources.md

 ### `AudioBehavior.NoOverlap`

-Audio will not play if another instance of itself is playing with NoOverlap.
+Audio will not play if another instance of itself is playing with NoOverlap or LoopSection.

+### `AudioBehavior.LoopSection(start_sample, end_sample)`

+Audio will play from the beginning (sample 0), looping back to `start_sample` when `end_sample` is reached.

+Stops existing playback of the sound if it has `AudioBehavior.NoOverlap`.

+Returns an AudioBehavior.

+### `AudioBehavior.EndLoop`

+The sound will continue playing if it was already playing.
+If AudioBehavior.LoopSection was applied, it will stop looping at `end_sample`